nathan-fiscaletti/extended-arrays/Examples/Indexed Arrays.md

 $arr->name('nathan');

 // This would throw an exception since
-// it's base array house non-integral
+// it's base array housed non-integral
 // keys in it's KeyList.
 $arr = new \ExtendedArrays\IndexedArray ([
     0 => 'nathan',